bisq-network/bisq/docs/idea-import.md

  1. Follow the instructions in [build.md](build.md) to clone and build Bisq at the command line.
  1. Open IDEA
- 1. Go to `Help->Edit Custom Properties...`, add a line to the file that reads `idea.max.intellisense.filesize=12500` (to handle Bisq's very large generated `PB.java` Protobuf source file)
  1. Go to `Preferences->Plugins` (`File->Settings, Plugins for Windows`).
 Search for and install the _Lombok_ plugin.
 When prompted, do not restart IDEA.
  1. Go to `Preferences->Build, Execution, Deployment->Compiler->Annotation Processors` and check the `Enable annotation processing` option (to enable processing of Lombok annotations)
  1. Restart IDEA